magenta-cuda/alt-w3tc-minify/README.md

 If you are interested in verifying the above for yourself you can find the implementation of W3TC 0.9.7.5 JavaScript minification in "auto mode" in the class Minify_AutoJs in the file "Minify_AutoJs.php".

+# Simplified Description of W3TC's JavaScript Minification Algorithms

+## manual mode

+Using PHP's output buffering - ob_start() - W3TC edits the output buffer before it is sent to browser.
+W3TC removes <script> elements with a "src" attribute.
+W3TC inserts immediately after the <head> tag a <script> element with "src" attribute set to the "include" minified file, inserts immediately after the <body> tag a <script> element with "src" attribute set to the "include-body" minified file and inserts just before the </body> tag a <script>
+element with "src" attribute set to the "include-footer" minified file. <script> elements without a "src" attribute are not modified.

+## auto mode

+Using PHP's output buffering - ob_start() - W3TC edits the output buffer before it is sent to browser.
+W3TC searches for the next <script> element.
+If this <script> element has a "src" attribute the element is removed and the JavaScript file of the "src" attribute is appended to the current vector of files to be minified.
+If this <script>
+element does not have a "src" attribute a <script> element is inserted before this element.
+This inserted <script> element has a "src" attribute set to a minified file whose contents is the concatenation of the contents of the files in current vector of files to be minified.
+The current vector of files to be minified is reset to empty and the search for the next
+<script> element is repeated.
+N.B. the <script> element without a "src" attribute is not
+modified.